Agua de Tuna (Prickly Pear Agua Fresca)

 by Lola Dweck

-Agua de tuna (prickly pear agua fresca) is a traditional Mexican beverage made from the juice of prickly pear cactus fruit.
-This all-natural, cactus-inspired drink is a delightful blend of prickly pear cactus fruit, water, and a touch of sweetness.
+Agua de tuna (prickly pear agua fresca) is a traditional Mexican beverage made by blending prickly pear cactus fruit, water, and a touch of sweetness.

 Course Drinks